MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

+| The first part (i.e., “Compute ages”) let you choose between three options:

+*	*none*: Pecube will not predict any thermochronological ages
+*	*for all nodes*: Pecube will predict thermochronological ages for all nodes at the surface of the Pecube model.
+This option will enable you to check any boxes in the next part (i.e., “Thermochronological systems”) and to choose the thermochronological system you are interested to use.
+*	*sample specific*: Pecube will predict thermochronological ages only for specific sample locations provided by the user.
+In the current version, grain-specific kinetics can only be provided for the AHe, AFT, and ZHE.

-| In this tab you can provide the location of sample(s) from where to extract the thermal paths to compute ages at these specific locations when using the "sample specific" option in :ref:`Ages-tab`, and/or to provide observed data.
-You provide the name of the directory "Data folder name" where the required file with the locations and observations will be stored and fill in the table below (Figure 10) by providing the number of samples, and their respective coordinates (latitude and longitude), elevation, and the number of grains you want to define at each location.
-These information will be used in the :ref:`Ages-tab` to set the number of observations and/or grain characteristics for the computation of ages from each thermochronometers chosen.
-Finally you can check for your sample location on the input topography by clicking on "Check sample locations".
+| If you choose 'sample specific', you can provide the location of sample(s) from where to extract the thermal paths to compute ages at these specific locations.
+You provide the name of the directory "Data folder name" where the required file with the locations and observations will be stored and fill in the table below (Figure 10) by providing the number of samples, and their respective coordinates (latitude and longitude), elevation, and the number of observation by thermochronometers you want to define at each location.
+Finally you can check for your sample location on the input topography by clicking on "Check sample locations", as well as the predicted elevation of the samples on the input DEM (potentially degraded wit 'nskip' parameters) by clicking on 'Check sample elevations'.

 .. figure:: ../images/Sample_location.png